Todd Olson

 Research Description

-Todd Olson is the author of Poussin and France: Painting, Humanism and the Politics of Style (Yale University Press, 2002) and Caravaggio's Pitiful Relics (Yale University Press, 2014).
+Todd Olson is the author of Poussin and France: Painting, Humanism and the Politics of Style (Yale University Press, 2002), Caravaggio's Pitiful Relics (Yale University Press, 2014), and Ribera's Repetitions: Paper and Canvas in Seventeenth-Century Spanish Naples.
 His fields of research and teaching include early modern Europe, colonial Latin America, and the trans-Atlantic world.
 His main areas of interest are class and sexuality in visual representation, transcultural materiality, history of art criticism and theory, and the politics of collecting.
-He has two books in progress: Survivals: The Migration and Transmission of Graphic Media in Early Modern Europe and the New World; and Jusepe de Ribera (1591-1652): Skin, Repetition and Painting in Viceregal Naples.
-His recent publications include “Markers: Le Moyne de Morgues in Sixteenth-Century Florida,” in Seeing Across Cultures in the Early Modern Period, eds.
-Dana Leibsohn and Jeanette F. Peterson (Ashgate, 2012) and “Reproductive Horror: Sixteenth-Century Mexican Pictures in the Age of Mechanical Reproduction” (Oxford Art Journal).
+He has one book in progress: Survivals: The Migration and Transmission of Graphic Media in Early Modern Europe and the New World.
+His publications include “Markers: Le Moyne de Morgues in Sixteenth-Century Florida,” in Seeing Across Cultures in the Early Modern Period, eds.
+Dana Leibsohn and Jeanette F. Peterson (Ashgate, 2012), “Reproductive Horror: Sixteenth-Century Mexican Pictures in the Age of Mechanical Reproduction” (Oxford Art Journal), and “Abduction: The Reception and Reproduction of the Codex Mendoza in France and England” [“Abducción: la recepción y reproducción del Códice mendocino en Francia e Inglaterra (1553 -1696).”]
+In The Codex Mendoza.
+New Perspectives [El Códice Mendocino.
+Nuevas Perspectivas.]
+Edited by Jorge Gómez Tejada.
+Quito: USFQ Press, 2022.

 He is a Fulbright Fellow (France, 1990) and a Fellow of the American Academy of Rome (Mellon Post-Doctoral Research Fellowship, 1998-99).
 He was the recipient of a Getty Research Institute Fellowship (2005-06) and the Bourse André Chastel, awarded by the National Institute of History of Art (INHA) and the French Academy in Rome (Villa Medici, Rome, 2010).